FOUNDER & DIRECTOR WENDEE NICOLE:

 RSF BOARD OF DIRECTORS

-Steven W. Squyres (VP & Chairman of the Board 2014-2019, Member 2019) is the James A. Weeks Professor of physical sciences at Cornell University.
+Steven W. Squyres (VP & Chairman of the Board 2014-2019, Founding Member 2014-2021) was the James A. Weeks Professor of physical sciences at Cornell University.
 He was the principal investigator for NASA’s Mars Exploration Rover project, and chairman of the U.S. NASA Advisory Council.
 In 1999 he helped organize the first international space science conference to be held in Africa, in Libreville, Gabon, and he has traveled extensively on all seven continents, with a particular interest in Africa.

-Miranda C. Spencer (Member 2014-2019, Secretary 2016-2018) is an American journalist and editor who has run her own consulting company, Red Panda Communications, for more than 10 years.
+Miranda C. Spencer (Secretary 2016-2018, Founding Member 2014-2021) is an American journalist and editor who has run her own consulting company, Red Panda Communications, for more than 10 years.
 Her work has been published in many national outlets including Nuclear Times, Extra!, Biography, E: The Environmental Magazine, and The Daily Climate.
 She has also edited or helped develop scores of books for bestselling authors, including Arianna Huffington and Gene Stone.
 Miranda also has professional and volunteer experience working in communications with organizations including the Open Space Institute, Environmental Grantmakers Association, the Women’s International League for Peace and Freedom, and others.